SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 ## Product Variants

+**Note:** This feature is introduced with version 4.3 of the Spartacus libraries.

 With Commerce Cloud 2205, the Spartacus UI supports the display and configuration of product variants, both fully and partially specified.

 From a business point of view, product variants represent the configurations that sell best; vendors might want to have them in stock to make them readily available to customers at a favorable price.
 Web shop customers might prefer a matching product variant over an individually configured product, with a view to benefiting from shorter delivery times and more favorable prices.